 A term paper outline guides you in the direction of your whole term paper writing process; basically, it is your road map.
 You can, however, change your outline along the way, depending on the course of your writing.
 But in all in all, this lets you stay on track and not go far astray.
 Professors might or might not give a term paper format, but just in case, the fundamental structure includes an introduction; body, containing various discussion paragraphs and sections; and conclusion.

 Once your topic and outline are approved, write your term paper proposal.
 The approval of your proposed plan depends on its potential impact or benefit and the soundness for carrying it out.
 Your proposal must include your research questions, time and expense required, prior research done on the subject, how it will be evaluated, and how it will benefit the community.
 Take note to learn from the feedback and follow the suggestions/advice of your professor or the panel after defending it.

 Write Your Paper

 Make your introduction interesting but also straightforward.
-This will give readers a heads up about the general idea/organization of your paper, hence, be concise and clear.
+This will give readers a heads up about your paper’s general idea/organization; hence, be concise and clear.
 For the body section, you must gather and organize enough evidence that will convince your reader of your argument.
 Thus, it must have a logical organization.
 Divide your body into different sections.
 Finally, you can do your conclusion in one to two paragraphs.
-In here, you will state your thesis statement again and do a recap of your focal points of evidence.
+Here, you will state your thesis statement again and do a recap of your focal points of evidence.

 Finalize Before Submitting